s9e/SweetDOM/README.md

 Element createXslWhen(string $test)
 ```

-It also provides quick access to DOMXPath's `evaluate` and `query` method.
+It also provides quick access to DOMXPath's `evaluate` and `query` methods.
 The `firstOf` method evaluates the XPath query and returns the first node of the list, or `null` if the list is empty.
 ```php
 mixed       evaluate(string $expr, DOMNode $node = null, bool $registerNodeNS = true) ?DOMNode    firstOf(string $expr, DOMNode $node = null, bool $registerNodeNS = true)